Working with WordPress daily gives me the opportunity to play around with new feature releases from the WordPress team.

 Making ACF shortcodes work in Query Loop block

-After implementing the above code, I was able to get ACF shortcodes to work as expected when attempting to retrieve simple fields with numbers and text values.
+After implementing the above code, I got ACF shortcodes to work as expected when retrieving simple fields with numbers and text values.

-With this in mind, I hope that you manage to stumble across this post before losing too much time on this specific issue.
-It also makes the Query Loop block that much more extendable and useful, especially for a no-code way of achieving partial programmatic content in WordPress.
+With this in mind, I hope you stumble across this post before losing too much time on this specific issue.
+It also makes the Query Loop block much more extendable and useful, especially for a no-code way of achieving partial programmatic content in WordPress.